-Ian Hominick began studying piano in his native Nova Scotia at the age of seven.
-He attended Mount Allison University in New Brunswick where he was a student of Jamie Syer and Patricia Elliott.
-Continuing his studies in the United States under the tutelage of internationally acclaimed pianists, Jerome Rose and Earl Wild, he earned the Doctor of Musical Arts degree from Ohio State University in 1991 Mr. Hominick has gone on to establish a solid reputation as a first-rate pianist and one of today’s most popular artists.
-His performances help to bridge the gap between performer and audience causing one newspaper critic to write, “Despite his many successes, Ian Hominick remains a very down-to-earth, approachable individual, an attribute which makes him an excellent teacher and an informative performer.”
+Canadian pianist Ian Hominick began studying piano in his native Nova Scotia, later attending Mt.
+Allison University in New Brunswick where he was a student of Jamie Syer and Patricia Grant Lewis.
+Continuing his studies in the United States under the tutelage of internationally acclaimed pianists, Jerome Rose and Earl Wild, he earned the Doctor of Musical Arts degree from Ohio State University in 1991 where he served as assistant to pianists, Earl Wild and Tchaikovsky Competition silver-medalist, André Laplante.

-An active soloist, accompanist, adjudicator and teacher, Mr. Hominick maintains a busy schedule of concerts and piano masterclasses across the United States and Canada including solo recitals in Chicago, Cincinnati, Ottawa, Montréal, Milwaukee and New York City.
-He recently made his European debut with concerts in Rome.
-He has appeared as soloist on the Dame Myra Hess Memorial Concert Series, the Chicago-Chautauqua Series, and American Landmark Festivals, and has been a featured guest for Saskatchewan’s Rites of Spring Festival, the Hornby Festival Society in British Columbia and the American Liszt Society Festival.
+An active soloist, accompanist, adjudicator and teacher, Mr. Hominick maintains a busy schedule of concerts and piano masterclasses across the United States, Canada and Europe.
+He has been a featured soloist on series’ in Chicago, Cincinnati, San Diego, Ottawa, Montréal, Toronto, Vancouver, Milwaukee, and New York City.
+Mr. Hominick has also appeared as soloist on the Dame Myra Hess Memorial Concert Series, Chicago-Chautauqua Series, American Landmark Festivals, and has appeared as guest artist for Saskatchewan’s Rites of Spring Festival, the Hornby Festival Society in British Columbia and the American Liszt Society Festival.
 His performances have been broadcast both regionally and nationally on CBC Radio, Radio-Canada and National Public Radio in the United States.
-He is a frequent guest for Chicago’s syndicated radio program “Live From WFMT.”
+He is also a frequent guest for Chicago’s WFMT Radio program “Live from WFMT.”

 [ Personal home page: www.ianhominick.com ]